philmain28/philsol/README.md

 # philsol
-Fed up with relying on expensive proprietary for your waveguide research?  philsol might just be the software for you. philsol is a fully vectorial finite difference waveguide mode solver which throws elegence and sophistication out of the window and replaces it with brute force.
+Fed up with relying on expensive proprietary for your waveguide research?  philsol might just be the software for you.
+This is a fully vectorial finite difference waveguide mode solver.
+In a world where high spec hardware is chearper than high spec software philsol throws elegence and sophistication out of the window and replaces it with brute force.
-This is a direct implimentaion of the algorithm found in the paper:
+This is a direct python implimentaion of the algorithm found in the paper:
 'Full-vectorial finite-difference analysis of microstructured optical fibres' Zhu and Brown.

 ## (lack of) features